bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 22°
-- Overcast
+- Mostly Cloudy
-- 86% humidity
+- 90% humidity
 - 13 mph wind
-- 100% cloud cover
+- 67% cloud cover
 - 39 AQI 🟩
 - About 4.3 inches of snow on the ground
 - 0.23 inches of rain and 0.01 inches of snow expected in the next 48 hours